Easy Homemade Brownies

 • ½ teaspoon salt

-• ½ cup chocolate chips milk or semisweet divided
+• ½ cup semi-sweet or milk chocolate chips divided

 Instructions

-• Preheat the oven to 350 degrees Fahrenheit.
+• Preheat oven to 350 degrees Fahrenheit.
 Lightly grease a 9×13-inch baking dish and set aside.

-• Add the eggs and vanilla and mix for another 2 minutes.
+• Add eggs and vanilla and mix for another 2 minutes.

-• Add the salt and baking powder and mix until combined.
+• Add salt and baking powder and mix until combined.

-• Add in the cocoa powder and flour and mix until combined.
+• Add cocoa powder and flour and mix until just combined.

 • Pour the batter into the prepared baking dish and smooth out until even.